quinnliu/machineLearning/README.md

 Machine Learning
 ================

+<b>IMPORTANT NOTE</b>: Hi!
+Q here.
+Your most likely reading this and really excited about building your own AI.
+I was too in 2011 when I had a dream of building an AI to solve all of my problems and everyone elses.
+My most up to date research in AI development can be found in my other github repo [wAlnut](https://github.com/WalnutiQ/wAlnut).

 The majority of the material here was created while taking Andrew Ng's free online [Machine Learning class](https://www.coursera.org/learn/machine-learning) which I highly recommend!